chafey/OpenJPHNG/README.md

 # FAQ

 * Q: What version of C++ will this library use?
-  - A: TBD - it is currently set to 17 (up from 14 in current OpenJPH).
+  - A: TBD - it is currently set to 20 (up from 14 in current OpenJPH) to comply with the Google C++ Style Guide.
 Feedback on this would be appreciated!
 * Q: Will this library be backwards compatible with the current OpenJPH API?
   - A: The APIs will change to improve readability, use modern C++ features and be unit testable so will change.
 An adapter layer will be explored in the future
 * Q: Will speed be improved?